 No, as a matter of fact, this week is my first time at the theater.
-I have a couple of friends who have performed at the Mountain Play.
 My friend, Chloe Condon, who was in 'Hairspray,' encouraged me to audition because she had such a great experience.

 The mountain play is known for capturing theatrical magic while adding modern touches.
 Can we expect some interesting surprises?